laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 1.  creates a temporary file under `$TEST_TMPDIR`, opens it for writing and read sharing

-1.  creates the child process such that `stdout` and `stderr` are redirected to the temporary file.
+1.  creates the child processes such that `stdout` and `stderr` are redirected to the temporary file.

 After the test wrapper finished writing the XML test log, it starts archiving the undeclared outputs.
 This operation may not finish within the forceful